anushabc/Know-Before-You-Go/AIW-KBYG/AIW-Release-Notes.md

 ### Azure Immersion Workshop : Analytics (Updated on 02 August 2021)

-New Tasks and steps has been included in Exercise 1, Exercise 2, Exercise 5.
+Lab guide has been updated with additional tasks and steps included in Exercise 1, Exercise 2, Exercise 5.